Your Child’s Gut Microbiome

 Benefits for Babies

 The same Pediatrics study also found evidence that early probiotic use may be able to prevent infants from developing necrotizing enterocolitis, a serious condition that causes the death of intestinal tissue.
 (12) Likewise, for the youngest children, probiotics can be incredibly effective at reducing the occurrence of colic, acid reflux, and constipation.
 A 2013 study published in JAMA Pediatrics found that infants under four months suffering from colic showed signs of improvement when given a probiotic supplement.
-After being given a probiotic containing the Lactobacillus reuteri strain, infants in the study had fewer crying episodes, less constipation, and less spitting up than the control group.
+After being given a probiotic including the Lactobacillus reuteri strain, infants in the study had fewer crying episodes, less constipation, and less spitting up than the control group.
 (13)

 Lowers Occurrence of Respiratory Infections